jjakobsons87/passwordGenerator/README.md

 # passwordGenerator
-This website is my professional portfolio.
+This website is a random password generator.

 ## Built With
 This page was built using: